mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Listener.md

 Stops a started listener.
 When a listener is stopped, new connections are no longer accepted and are queued until the listener is started again.

+#### Parameters

+This endpoint supports the following parameters:

+- `force=yes`

+  - Close all existing connections that were created through this listener.

 #### Response

 Listener is stopped: